 “We will provide a high standard of care when taking medical treatment to the community we serve”.

 The St John Emergency Ambulance Service responds to over 5,000 emergency calls each year including calls to the neighbouring smaller Channel Islands.

 Care and medical treatment is delivered by a small staff of Registered Paramedics, Emergency Medical Technicians and Emergency Care Assistants, all qualified to United Kingdom NHS standards.

 The St John Emergency Ambulance Service, in Guernsey, responds to 999 calls and requests for immediate response by clinicians.
 All ambulance vehicles are dispatched through the Joint Emergency Services Control Centre (JESCC) .

 Ambulances are equipped to NHS standards with a variety of medical equipment including oxygen, suction, spinal immobilisation, analgesia, other life-saving drugs, cardiac monitoring and defibrillators.

-The fleet of ambulance and rescue vehicles, some of which are multi-functional, comprise of:-
+The fleet of ambulance and vehicles, some of which are multi-functional, comprise of:-

 Rapid response cars